atimpone/aws-foundation-journey/README.md

 A key element of making the transition from the use of invididual user AWS accounts for early experiments to more formal initial work with the cloud is to ensure that your organization establishes a sufficiently secured and maintained initial form of your AWS cloud foundation.

-In support of your first few formal projects, these guides start with getting an initial foundation and several development environments in place before address how to extend your foundation to support deploying your first few workloads to test and production environments.
+In support of your first few formal projects, these guides start with getting an initial foundation and several development environments in place before they address how to extend your foundation to support deploying your first few workloads to test and production environments.

 Later, when your organization has demonstrated success with the initial few projects, you will likely make a larger investment in your cloud foundation to support cloud adopton at scale.